gnfisher/student_parser/README.md

 simple, responds to a `#parse` method and returns a hash of the fields.

-  * The importer returns a `Students` collection, which is a simple class that forwards most of its functionality to its wrapped Array.
-There is a little bit of customizatoin for `#merge` and `#<<` that makes sure to return self (the Students object) rather than array, so things behave properly.
+  * The importer returns a `Students` collection, which is a simple class that uses the Proxy pattern, forwarding most of its functionality to its wrapped Array.
+There is a little bit of customization for `#merge` and `#<<` that makes sure to return self (the Students object) rather than array, so things behave properly.

   * The importer also creates Student objects from each hash. `Student` is a